6 Fantastic Hiking Areas in Phoenix

 McDowell Sonoran Preserve

 The Scottsdale McDowell Sonoran Preserve is by far my favorite place to hike in the Phoenix metro area.
-It’s quite aways from the city so it maintains a really peaceful feeling all the time.
-It’s never overly crowded, clean, and the trails are well-maintained and properly marked.
-At the preserve, you will find miles and miles of trails to choose amongst, all of varying difficultly, so you can take it easy with a nature or birdwatching walk, or go all out with an all day cardio session.
+It’s quite aways from the city, and thus, it maintains a really peaceful vibe all the time.
+This 30,000 acre preserve is never overly crowded, clean, and the trails are well-maintained and properly marked.
+As the country’s largest urban park, you will find over 180 trails to choose amongst, all of varying difficultly, so you can take it easy with a nature or birdwatching walk, or go all out with an all day cardio session.

-The mountain views are fabulous and the trails are loaded with tall Saguaro cactus.
-This monstrous 30,000 acre park is the largest urban park in the US and is home to over 180 miles of trails!
-Even the drive over is scenic as you will pass plenty of open desert land!
-Asides from hiking, the trails can also be used for horseback riding and mountain biking.
-A few must-do trails include the Lost Dog’s Wash Trail or the Gateway Trail.
+The mountain views are fabulous and stunning cacti of all types line all the trails.
+Even the drive over is scenic as you will pass plenty of gorgeous open desert land!
+Several trails are open to mountain bikers and horseback riders.
+A few must-do trails include the Lost Dog’s Wash Trail and the Gateway Trail.

-Like the McDowell Sonoran Preserve, South Mountain Park is another massive urban park with 16000 acres of land, making it the second largest urban park in the country.
-Asides from 51 miles of beautiful trails which are perfect for mountain biking or hiking, you will also find a scenic drive, where you will be treated to panoramic views of the city.
-Dobbins Lookout, at 2,330 feet, is the highest point in the park and can be accessed via trail or scenic drive.
+Like the McDowell Sonoran Preserve, South Mountain Park is another massive urban park featuring 16,000 acres of land, making it the second largest urban park in the country.
+Asides from 51 miles of beautiful trails which are perfect for mountain biking or hiking, you will also find a scenic drive.
+This drive will enchant anyone with panoramic views of the city.
+Dobbins Lookout, at 2,330 feet, is the highest point in the park.
+Fortunately, this point can be accessed via trail or scenic drive.

-Camelback Mountain is the hardest trail in the Phoenix area, as well as one of the most difficult in the country, and thus, it draws avid hikers from all over.
-The rough terrain combined with an elevation gain of over 1000 feet, and the addition of the harsh climate of the desert make this trail only for the most experienced hikers.
+Camelback Mountain is the hardest trail in the Phoenix area, as well as one of the most difficult in the country.
+Thus, it draws avid hikers from all over the country.
+The rough terrain combined with an elevation gain of over 1200 feet make this trail only for the most experienced hikers.
 At Camelback you will find 2 extremely challenging trails (the Cholla and Echo trail) which both arrive at the same summit.
 The summit sits at 2714 feet and offers a pretty fantastic view of the valley.
 Many visitors underestimate the harshness of these trails, with rescues and several deaths occurring every year.

 Out of all the hikes in the Phoenix region, this is one that you want to totally avoid during the summer season – it’s just too hot and dangerous with the risk of dehydration and heat related illnesses too high to chance it.
 However, if you do decide you are up for the challenge (during the cooler season of course), it’s a pretty spectacular hike with the most amazing views.
-On an interesting side note, the hike is named after its’ shape which resembles the hump and head of a camel.
+On an interesting side note, the name comes from its’ shape which resembles the hump and head of a camel.

 Usery Mountain Regional Park